Original Boat Redrawn

 Superstructure view from the stern at the helm section of the superstructure

 I'm not sure whether the floor (deck sorry) was raised here or not - your choice!

 Superstructure view from the bow at the front of the superstructure.

-And why PT-593 ??? - Well I live at number 593 and it is a legitimate number for a late war Elco 80' boat.
+And why PT-593 ??? - Well when I started this project around 1999 I lived at number 593 Hull Road and it is a legitimate number for a late war Elco 80' boat.